maxx1128/Webdev-Study-Notes/notes/programming/Creational.md

 For when you need to create collections of related classes and objects.
 May be a collection of different factories, and the Abstract Factory determines which is used.

-#### Uses
+Great if you have several related objects, and the relationships between them determines which one is needed.

-* If you have several related objects, and the relationships between them determines which one is needed.
+#### Metaphor

 ## Builder

 When you need to create a complex object, break the creation of each part needed into a separate function or step.
+It's good for complex object construction, since the complexity can be broken into specific steps.
+This separates the object and creation logic, and gives more control over the flow of how an object is made.

 * Start with a constructor Base class that creates aninstance of a Class
 * Make the Builder class that creates an empty instance of the Base class